apache/skywalking/docs/en/setup/backend/backend-storage.md

 trustStorePass=zzz
 ```

-The major difference between using `user, password, trustStorePass` configs in the `application.yaml` and this file is, this file is being watched by the OAP server.
+The major difference between using `user, password, trustStorePass` configs in the `application.yaml` file is, the **Secrets Management File** is being watched by the OAP server.
 Once it is changed manually or through 3rd party tool, such as [Vault](https://github.com/hashicorp/vault),
 the storage provider will use the new username, password and JKS password to establish the connection and close the old one.
 If the information exist in the file,
 the `user/password` will be overrided.